Vwaikhom/tic-tac-toe-AI/README.md

 # tic-tac-toe-AI
-A simple AI based tic-tac-toe game using minimax algorithm.
+A simple tic-tac-toe game using minimax algorithm.